Exponential Family Model-Based Reinforcement Learning via Score Matching: Conclusion

 \section{Conclusion}

-In this paper, we show $\sqrt{T}$-regret guarantees for a reinforcement learning setting when the state transition model is an exponential family model.
-Exponential family models are a well-studied and powerful statistical framework, but are not yet well-studied within the reinforcement learning theory community.
+In this paper, we show $\sqrt{T}$-regret guarantees for a reinforcement learning setting when the state transition model is an exponential family model, a challenging nonlinear setting.
 Under this modeling assumption, the commonly employed MLE may be intractable; we bypass such issues by proposing to learn the model via the score matching method.

 We conclude with a few possible directions for future work.